Ishwarpatra/Vericlean-/ARCHITECTURE.md

-# VeriClean V2 Architecture
+# Cleanvee V2 Architecture

 ## Overview

-VeriClean has evolved from a simple data-logging prototype (V1) to a **compliance-focused enterprise platform** (V2) with offline support, automated SLA enforcement, and privacy-first AI integration.
+Cleanvee has evolved from a simple data-logging prototype (V1) to a **compliance-focused enterprise platform** (V2) with offline support, automated SLA enforcement, and privacy-first AI integration.

 ---